-Fulltime songwriter, producer and mixer!
+Norwegian music-producer and mixer.
 Former musical director of SIGRID.

 I'm a 30 year old dude from Norway.
 I have a bachelor in jazz-piano, composition and arranging.
-After graduating I spent 4 years on the road, touring the world as MD and keyboardist for the norwegian artist Sigrid.
+After graduating I spent 4 years on the road, touring the world as musical director and keyboardist for the norwegian artist Sigrid.

-I'm a mf in Ableton and use it for everything I do.
+I'm a mf in my preferred DAW Ableton Live and use it for everything I do.
 Ranging from sound-design, via synth-programming to producing and mixing tracks for a wide variety of clients.
 I've done quite a bit of orchestral arranging.
 Amongst other things I did an orchestral arrangement for Sigrids performance at the Nobel Peace Prize Concert back in 2017 (link on my website).

 I like music which has a "vibe".
 I believe in making music that touches people.
 It doesn't matter if it's analog or digitally created.
 People tend to forget that the broader audience don't care about how you got from A to B. They want to listen to music that makes them FEEL something.
 I can help you make that music :D

 Tell me about your project and how I can help, through the 'Contact' button above.

 2 ReviewsEndorse Martin Vinje

 Super talented, amazing producer!
 The result was beyond my expectations, very high quality and professional.
 I can't wait to work with him again.

 Kickass composer, arranger and producer with lots of experience from acts like SIGRID!
 Super chill and professional dude, I can definitely recommend working with Martin!